 - The company made a variety of other products as well: coffee grinders, toys, mops, window locks, doorstops, nutcrackers, pallet jacks, and so on.
 This website's focus is woodworking and metalworking machinery plus the engines and motors that power them; we do not attempt to provide information on Arcade's products that are outside our focus.

 - Several sources give 1945 as the date when Rockwell bought Arcade.
 The sale was announced on January 26, 1946 (Source: Billboard issue of February 2, 1946):

 Rockwell Company Buys Out Arcade Mfg., Freeport, Ill.

 PITTSBURGH, Jan.
 26.—Rockwell Manufacturing Company, of Pittsburgh, announced that it has acquired the Arcade Manufacturing Company, of Freeport, Ill.
-Announcement said that the Arcade Company will continue under the present management except that L. L. Munn, who has been president for a number of years, will retire.
+The announcement said that the Arcade Company will continue under the present management except that L. L. Munn, who had been president for a number of years, would retire.